 Legal counsel needs to carefully structure hospital-physician arrangements, in light of the Tuomey opinion and the government’s positions.
 When establishing physician compensation, anticipated referrals of designated health services cannot be considered.
 Under the bona fide employment exception, physicians should be compensated only for the professional services they personally perform and such compensation should be fair market value.
 Other exceptions may be available for compensation arrangements.
 Hospital employers as well as physician employees should carefully consider their options and ensure that any compensation arrangements are reviewed for compliance with legal requirements.

-For additional information, please contact Kim Harvey Looney, Cory Brown or any member of the Waller Healthcare Department at 800.487.6380.
+For additional information, please contact Kim Harvey Looney or any member of the Waller Healthcare Department at 800.487.6380.

 Information contained in this bulletin was originally distributed to members of the American Health Lawyers Association Physician Organizations and Hospitals and Health Systems Practice Groups.